hsigeman/findZX/README.md

 ### Step 2: Create conda environment (Tested with conda version 4.10.1)

-We recommend the user to create a minimal conda environment using the following code, and to launch the snakemake run with the following additional options: **"--use-conda --conda-frontend mamba"** (see Step 3).
+We recommend the user to create a minimal conda environment using the following code, and to launch the snakemake run with the following additional option: **"--use-conda"** (see Step 3).
 This downloads and installs separate conda environments for different parts of the pipeline.

     conda create -n snakemake_basic -c conda-forge python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.13.0

-Alternatively, all software dependencies can be installed using the provided conda environment file, in which case **"--use-conda --conda-frontend mamba"** should be omitted when launching the snakemake run:
+Alternatively, all software dependencies can be installed using the provided conda environment file, in which case **"--use-conda"** should be omitted when launching the snakemake run:

     conda env create -f environment.yml

 Once all dependencies are installed, activate the conda environment according to the instructions in the terminal.

 ### Step 3: Run the example data to make sure that all software are installed (runtime ~2 minutes per command)
-    snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --conda-frontend mamba snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --conda-frontend mamba
+    snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda

 ## Create configuration files: